Bennykillua/Getting-started-in-Technical-Writing/Contribute by Forking.md

 This repository is maintained by volunteers in their free time, please be kind.
 Everyone is doing their best to keep things moving forward.

-**11.** **Congratulations!** You've made your first contribution to [Getting-started-in-Technical-Writing Repo](https://github.com/Bennykillua/Getting-started-in-Technical-Writing) 🙌🏼 Don't forget to add your name to the [contributors file](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contributor.md)
+**Congratulations!** You've made your first contribution to [Getting-started-in-Technical-Writing Repo](https://github.com/Bennykillua/Getting-started-in-Technical-Writing) 🙌🏼

 ## Issues